-We have developed new generation of multi-scale composites using graphene/nanoparticles reinforcement in glass/carbon epoxy composites (Figure 1) to increase the delamination resistance.
-Graphene/nanoparticles, due to its nano dimension, can reinforce the polymer matrix at nanoscale level (see figure 1) where the carbon/glass fibres cannot reach.
+We have developed new generation of multi-scale composites using graphene/nanoparticles reinforcement in glass/carbon epoxy composites to increase the delamination resistance.
+Graphene/nanoparticles, due to its nano dimension, can reinforce the polymer matrix at nanoscale level where the carbon/glass fibres cannot reach.
 Our research shows that nanoscale reinforcement of polymer matrix used in glass/carbon fibre composites significantly reduces crack propagation in composites, reduce failure due to delamination and significantly improves fracture toughness [Williams et al, Journal of Materials Science 48, 3, 1005-1013, 2013].
 In addition it can also increases the electrical conductivity of composites.

 At a glance

-- Award type(s)MSc by Research
+- Award type(s)PhD

-- Duration of award1 year
+- Duration of award4 year

 - EligibilityUK, EU, Rest of World

-- Reference numberSATM0077
+- Reference numberSATM404

 Cranfield Doctoral Network